nguyenpham/ocgdb/README.md

 Dates in PGN have format YYYY.MM.DD (such as "2022.02.21").
 They are must be converted into SQLite's date standard (IS0-8601) as YYYY-MM-DD (such as "2022-02-21").
 Dates are stored as text fields.

 Some details of PGN dates may be missing and displayed as question (?) marks.
 The program simply replace each question mark by '1'.
 E.g., from "1950.??.??" to be "1950.11.11".

+## Info Table
+### Variant
+Store chess variant information.

+### GameCount
+Store number of records in Games table.
+It is useful for quickly retracting that number since querying by statement "SELECT COUNT" could take a while for huge database

 ## Converting speed
 We tested on an iMac 3.6 GHz Quad-Core i7, 16 GB RAM (the year 2017), converting a PGN file with 3.45 million games, size 2.42 GB.